SIGNAL in Science

 |

-| Evan Balaban at McGill University studies the development and localization of brain function.
-Dr. Balaban successfully transplanted brain cells from quail to chicken embryos, then classified two behaviors in the resulting "chimeras" – sound production and associated head movement – as quail-like vs. chicken-like.
+Dr. Balaban focused on two behaviors in the chimeras – sound production and associated head movement – and classified them as quail-like vs. chicken-like.
 Although the two behaviors are tightly integrated in normal chickens, by transplanting different brain areas, Dr. Balaban found these behaviors spatially localized and functionally independent.

 The results support a model of brain organization in which a "higher" brain area coordinates the diverse components of a complex act performed by "lower" brain areas that manage the fine motor control of individual components such as vocal behavior and head movement.

-News PDF | Paper 1 | Paper 2 |
+News | Paper 1 | Paper 2 |

-| Doppler Shift Compensation in Echolocating Horseshoe Bats |
+Doppler Shift Compensation in Echolocating Horseshoe Bats |

 | |